idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 version of DNAP (N71D), is expressed from another plasmid (pRT4-2).
 In our simplified design (pES084.2, 17), all genes necessary necessary for replication of the O-Replicon are carried on a low copy plasmid with the p15A ori.
-The TP and mutagenic DNAP-N71D are under the control of the PCymRC promoter optimized by Meyer et al.[31] This inducible promoter shows a great dynamic range and low leakiness.
+The TP and mutagenic DNAP-N71D are under the control of the PCymRC promoter optimized by Meyer et al.[^Marionette] This inducible promoter shows a great dynamic range and low leakiness.
 Expression in the induced state is 870 fold higher.
 Furthermore, we tried to optimize the expression levels of SSB, DSB, and Gam by creating a promoter and RBS library for each of the genes.
 This plasmid-borne system can easily be transformed.
 The reduced number of genetic components should also decrease the metabolic burden of carrying the system.

-### somewhere refer to figure 1 for the plasmids designed for ecorep

 Unfortunately, we have not been able to test our selection strategy with the EcoRep system within the time frame of our project.
 However, the selection logic is not directly linked to the method of gene diversification.
 Consequently, the system should work in combination with EcORep given that both systems have been shown to work independantly.
 The selection could also be employed in combination with any other DE method as long as selection takes place in vivo.
 Furthermore, the strategy requires only simple laboratory equipment.

 ## Markdown footnotes for citations